Launching the Management Center User Interface

 After you successfully login, the following page appears, regardless of whether you created your credentials or selected the development mode (Dev Mode):

-Now, you can create the IMDG or Jet cluster configuration.
+Now, you can create the Hazelcast cluster configuration.
 See the Managing Clusters chapter.

 If you have either of the aforementioned licenses, you can enter it by clicking on the Administration button on the left menu and opening the Manage License tab.
 Here you can enter your license key and press the Update License button, as shown below: